While council tax is charged on residential properties, most non-residential properties have a non-domestic equivalent levied on them.

 Find out what the rateable value of your business premises is here.

-This is a sample output of our office space in London.
-You can find the rateble value of any address in the UK using the search tool.
+This is a sample output of some office space we used to occupy in London.
+You can find the rateable value of any address in the UK using the search tool.

-As the rateable value is low, it qualifies for rate relief aimed specifically at smaller companies, as detailed below.
+As the rateable value is low, it qualifies for rate relief explicitly aimed at smaller businesses, as detailed below.

 What is the small business rate relief scheme?

-In England, small businesses can claim this if their property’s rateable value (see above for a definition of this) is under the £15,000 threshold.
+In England, small businesses can claim this if their property’s rateable value (see above for a definition) is under the £15,000 threshold.

 If your property’s overall rateable value is under £12,000, you’ll be completely exempt from paying business rates.
-If it’s between £12,001 and £15,000, as the exact figure goes up the relief will go down in proportion from 100% to 0%.
+If it’s between £12,001 and £15,000, as the exact figure goes up, the relief will decrease proportionately from 100% to 0%.

-Your business also may need to only be using one property in order to qualify for relief, but if you are using more than one, you may still be eligible.
+Your business may also need to use only one property to qualify for relief, but if you are using more than one, you may still be eligible.

 In this case, you’ll be able to get relief on your main property provided that the total rateable value of every property associated with your business is below £20,000 (or £28,000 if your properties are in London), and also that none of your business’ other properties have a rateable value above £2,899.
 You’ll also continue to receive relief on your main property for a year.